 Costs used to pay program participants small stipends and reimbursement of travel costs or other out-of-pocket costs incurred to support attendance at a workshop, conference, seminar, symposium, or other short-term training or information-sharing activity.
 The metric for expressing the effort (amount of time) PD/PI(s), faculty and other senior/key personnel devote to a specific project.
 The effort is based on the type of appointment of the individual with the organization; e.g., calendar year, academic year, and/or summer term; and the organization's definition of such.
-For instance, some institutions define the academic year as a 9-month appointment while others define it as a 10-month appointment.
+For instance, some institutions define the academic year as a 9-month appointment while others define it as person months a 10-month appointment.

-pre-application or pre-A brief outline or narrative of proposed work and sometimes budget, for informal non-Federal share obligations participant participant costs person months proposal review by a sponsor to determine whether a full proposal should be submitted.
-Three predominant reasons for requiring submission of a preliminary proposal are:
+pre-application or preproposal A brief outline or narrative of proposed work and sometimes budget, for informal review by a sponsor to determine whether a full application should be submitted.
+Three predominant reasons for requiring submission of a preliminary pre-application are: